COLA-Laboratory/cola_www_src/README.md

 ### 2.1 Download HUGO

-After cloned both repositories on your local machine, you could start to modify the website.
+Having cloned both repositories on your local machine, you could start to modify the website.
 The whole project is based on [HUGO](https://gohugo.io/installation/) (please make sure to download this on your local machine before procedding), and is surprisingly easy to work with.

 ### 2.2 Editing Source Files